Building the Eun Mara "Skerry"

 Grebe has had two highlights to her career so far.
 In May 2003 we (me, Janet and another couple) took her on holiday to the Hawkesbury River (just north of Sydney) where she did sterling service as a tender for the houseboat we hired.
 I don't think I had fully appreciated how well she rowed until I tried out the plastic tender that came with the houseboat - ouch!
 Grebe had never been in the water for more than a few hours at a time, and particularly not in salt water (which much of the Hawkesbury is).
 I put a touch-up coat of Deks Olje on her before we left, washed her down with fresh water when we returned, and she was unaffected by the five day experience.

 Later the same year she became a wedding boat.
-Our daughter Margaret married Rob in November 2003.
+Our daughter Margaret was married in November 2003.
 (Margaret is the one in the stern in the picture of The Boat at the start of this page.
 She grew.)
-They chose an open-air ceremony and reception (in Weston Park on the banks of Lake Burley Griffin in Canberra) and, rather than more conventional vintage cars, horse-drawn carriages, or whatever, departed the reception in Grebe.
+She chose an open-air ceremony and reception (in Weston Park on the banks of Lake Burley Griffin in Canberra) and, rather than more conventional vintage cars, horse-drawn carriages, or whatever, departed the reception in Grebe.
 I think that has been her star performance to date, and she did look very fine with a fresh coat of Deks Olje and white lace over her transom.

 Of course, after a year or two of having a boat to use, I started to miss having one under construction.
 So, more searching through design catalogues etc (though this time focussing on Iain's) and, like others before me, I came to a toss-up between Wee Seal and Eun Mara.